Engee documentation

 Details

-The response frequencies of a polar pattern acoustic element, specified as a real scalar or a real string vector 1 at .
-The response frequencies lie within the frequency range specified by the parameter Operating frequency vector (Hz).
+The response frequencies of an acoustic element with a polar radiation pattern, specified as a real scalar or a real vector, are lines 1 on .
+The response frequencies are in the frequency range specified by the parameter Operating frequency vector (Hz).

 Dependencies